psygo/vs_code/README.md

 I've included some settings for *Font Ligatures*, but they are currently only working on Macs (I think).
 You can find more information about the specific font I used (Fira Code) [here](https://github.com/tonsky/FiraCode).

 There is also an overly succinct `sh` script to copy the settings files to their proper directories.
 But they were designed with only `Ubuntu` in mind.

+### Note

+I've created a post about this repo on my website, take a look: [fanaro.com.br](http://fanaro.com.br/my-vs-code-settings/).